A9 dualling project: Proposed and under construction sections

 In April 2024, Transport Scotland began procurement for the 5-mile (8 km) section between Tay Crossing (also known as the Jubilee Bridge) and Ballinluig.
 This involved publishing a prior information notice for a £155 million contract to complete this section.
 Initial ground survey and borehole samples took place for the section in 2020.
 In August 2024, three contractors were shortlisted for this scheme: Balfour Beatty Civil Engineering Ltd, Wills Bros Civil Engineering Ltd and John Graham Construction Ltd. After the £152.7m contract was awarded to Wills Bros in July 2025, preliminary work started in November 2025, with main construction to start in spring 2026.
-Work on the fourth section will end in 2028.
+Work on the fourth section will end in 2028, which is the same as the third section between Tomatin and Moy.

 A prior information notice was published for the 4-mile (6.4 km) section between Pitlochry and Killiecrankie in May 2025, the fifth section of the project.
 It passes through nearby designated environmental sites including the River Tay Special Area of Conservation.
 The contractor for this section will also upgrade existing at-grade junctions at Pitlochry North and Pitlochry South and convert them both into grade separated junctions.
 In November 2025, three contractors (Balfour Beatty, Kier Transportation, and Wills Bros) were shortlisted for the £205 million contract to upgrade this section.
 The contract is expected to be awarded in autumn 2026 and the new dual carriageway is expected to open by 2030.
 Four other sections of the project will be awarded contracts between 2028 and 2030.

 Transport Scotland made orders for the 15-mile section between Dalraddy and Slochd in December 2024.
 This was followed by Crubenmore to Kincraig a month later leaving the Pass of Birnam to Tay Crossing section as the last to start the statutory process.
 Draft orders were published on 30 May 2025, highlighting the start of the statutory process for this section.
 It will introduce two new grade-separated junctions and a new roundabout.
 When upgraded, it will bring many benefits to the surrounding areas.